Table of Contents

 How to read Word Power Made Easy?

-After finishing Unit-1, go over it again the next day.
+After finishing Unit 1, go over it again the next day.
 All of the words will stick with you.
 You could also keep a notebook to help you remember the words.
 A few units are following.
 You can even deduce the meaning of words you’ve never heard of.
-You are not required to learn words; however, a dictionary will be useful.
+You are not required to learn words; however, a dictionary will be helpful.
 It will teach you how to deduce the meaning of unfamiliar words.

 How long should it take to finish Word Power Made Easy with regular study?

-Reading it for the first time would take you about 90 hours.
+Reading it for the first time takes about 90 hours.
 You can divide the hours according to your available time.
 A second time would take between 50 and 60 hours.
-You would have remembered most of the words and completed most of the exercises.
+You would have remembered most of the words and completed most exercises.

-The third time you would only take around 30 hours.
-This time you’ll be skimming the book and only unremembered words would take your major attention.
+The third time, you would only take around 30 hours.
+You’ll be skimming the book this time, and only unremembered words will take your major attention.

 Apart from those, develop a habit of reading.
 It may be books, newspapers, magazines, etc. Only solving the exercises in Word Power Made Easy won’t help.
 Reading a lot will help you understand the usage of new words.